Cannes Film Festival Fast Facts

 The correct pronunciation of the city is "can."

-Since 1995, the "number of feature films shown at March- du Film has more than doubled."
-The March- du Film is a parallel portion of the film festival that is a meeting place for film professionals to view, buy and sell films from around the world.
+The Marché du Film is a parallel portion of the film festival that is a meeting place for film professionals to view, buy and sell films from around the world.

-The Festival lasts for approximately two weeks.
+The festival lasts for approximately two weeks.

 The top award at the festival is the Palme d'Or, the prize for best film.
 It was first presented in 1955, replacing another "Grand Prix" prize.